-- Withdrawals can be subject to tax, depending on age and the type of withdrawal being made. - You may be able to withdraw money from your Super early if you have serious medical condition or financial issues - Some Super funds provide insurance that provides a payment if you become sick, disabled, or die.
-The fund will deduct fees for the insurance product, reducing your Super balance.

-- The Trustee of the Super fund is responsible for making changes to your Super fund investment.
-They must notify you of your balance and the amount of fees charged. - You can check your Super account balance online.
-You'll find all the transactions such as, Super contributions, deductions and, if you have insurance in your Super account.
+- Withdrawals can be subject to tax, depending on age and the type of withdrawal being made.
+You may be able to withdraw money from your Super early if you have serious medical condition or financial issues. - Some Super funds offer insurance that provides a payment if you become sick, disabled, or die.
+Fees will be deducted for the insurance, reducing your Super balance. - The Trustee must notify you of your Super balance and the amount of fees charged. - You can check your Super account balance online.
+You'll find all the transactions such as contributions, deductions and, whether you have insurance. - Your Super fund can travel with you when you change jobs.